Virtual-Machine/db_performance_research/README.md

 All implementations should be structured as follows to ensure comparisons remain as fair as possible:

-1. binary/script should accept connection string for the database as a single command line argument.
-2. binary/script should use connection pool if possible to manage connections to the database
+1. binary/script should use connection pool if possible to manage connections to the database.
-3. all benchmark queries should be read into string variables before any benchmarks begin
+2. all benchmark queries should be read into string variables before any benchmarks begin
-4. benchmark queries should be executed several times each to measure cumulative effects and reduce effect of outlier runs
+3. benchmark queries should be executed several times each to measure cumulative effects and reduce effect of outlier runs
-5. binary/script should track all response times of each benchmark and print them on exit to std_out
+4. binary/script should track all response times of each benchmark and print them on exit to std_out

 ### Database